Google Glass future clouded as some early believers lose faith

 Google dubbed the first set of several thousand Glass users as "Explorers."
 But as the Explorers hit the streets, they drew stares and jokes.
 Some people viewed the device, capable of surreptitious video recording, as an obnoxious privacy intrusion, deriding the once-proud Explorers as “Glassholes.”

-“It looks super nerdy,” said Shevetank Shah, a Washington, DC-based consultant, whose Google Glass now gathers dust in a drawer.
+“It looks super nerdy,” said Shvetank Shah, a Washington, DC-based consultant, whose Google Glass now gathers dust in a drawer.
 “I’m a card carrying nerd, but this was one card too many.”

 Glass now sells on eBay for as little as half list price.